 It’s worth noting that this experience only really occurs in the summer months due to safety.
 So be prepared and always have your ice cave tour booked before heading to Iceland.

 Everyone likes a little chill time now and then, with the Blue Lagoon being one of the ‘hottest’ places around.

-Being one of Iceland’s most iconic spots, you can expect quite a number of visitors – if you want a quieter experience, stay in the Blue Lagoon hotel that has its own private rock pools or visit the main pools early in the morning when visitor numbers are quite a bit lower.
+Being one of Iceland’s most iconic spots, you can expect quite several visitors – if you want a quieter experience, stay in the Blue Lagoon hotel which has its private rock pools or visit the main pools early in the morning when visitor numbers are quite a bit lower.

 3.)
 Stokksnes Peninsula

-Nestled on the south-east coast of Iceland, this area is known to be one of the first farming settlement from Norway.
+Nestled on the southeast coast of Iceland, this area is known to be one of the first farming settlements in Norway.

 4.)
 The fumarole fields of Namafjall